-Define the audit committee's oversight responsibilities for Al
+Define the audit committee's oversight responsibilities for Al.

 In just a few short years, AI has gone from being the purview of a select group of tech leaders to becoming nearly ubiquitous across finance teams.
-According to the KPMG 2023 AI in Financial Reporting survey, 65% of organizations across industries are already using AI in some aspects of their financial reporting, and 71% expect AI to become a core part of their reporting function within the next three years.
+According to KPMG's 2023 AI in Financial Reporting survey, 65% of organizations across industries are already using AI in some aspects of their financial reporting, and 71% expect AI to become a core part of their reporting function within the next three years.
 Still, while business leaders are eager to explore the different capabilities that AI-and generative AI in particular-can bring to their organizations, many are taking a slow and steady approach to adoption.
 According to our survey, 37% of finance leaders are still in the planning stages of their generative AI journeys.

-Although the emergence of generative Al in higher education is frequently considered in an academic context-where it remains both a threat (e.g., academic dishonesty) and opportunity (e.g., online education)-Al also has tremendous potential to transform finance and other administrative processes at colleges and universities.
-A 2023 EDUCAUSE survey found that 83% of college and university respondents believe that "generative AI will profoundly change higher education in the next three to five years," and that 65% believe its use has "more benefits than drawbacks."3 According to Inside Higher Ed, several institutions-in part through funding from federal, state, and private grants-have made significant investments in AI to support research, education, and workforce initiatives, with some building large-scale Al centers.4 And while generative Al is already being used throughout the sector in various applications (for example, chatbots in IT and enrollment support systems), its potential to enhance a wide range of tasks, processes, and services is growing rapidly.
+Although its emergence in the NFP sector is limited to date, generative Al has tremendous potential to transform finance and other administrative processes at NFPs.
+According to Inside Higher Ed, several NFP universities-in part through funding from federal, state, and private grants-have made significant investments in Al to support research, education, and workforce initiatives, with some building large-scale Al centers.2 And while generative Al is already being used by NFPs in various applications (for example, chatbots in IT support systems, fundraising portals, and patient care applications), its potential to enhance a wide range of tasks, processes, and services is growing rapidly.

-Optimizing certain Al solutions requires a robust enterprise resource planning system (ERP), as well as personnel with appropriate institutional knowledge and skill sets.
-Entities with legacy ERPs and siloed administrative staffing may lack the computing capacity-and skill sets-necessary to take advantage of all that Al has to offer.
-In addition, many higher education institutions are currently replacing their finance, human capital management, and student information systems to transform core business processes.
-Such institutions may benefit from a more measured approach to Al adoption that considers how Al fits into their overall transformation strategy.
+Optimizing certain AI solutions requires a robust enterprise resource planning (ERP) system, as well as personnel with appropriate organizational knowledge and skillsets.
+Even larger NFPs with legacy information systems and siloed administrative staffing may lack the computing capacity-and skillsets-necessary to take advantage of all that AI has to offer.
+Many NFPs are currently replacing their finance, human capital management, and fundraising systems to transform core business processes.
+Such organizations may benefit from a more measured approach to AI adoption that considers how AI fits into their overall transformation strategy.